hodyroff/scs-training/monitoring/monitoring.md

 3. Verify monitoring of workload cluster

 ### IaaS Monitoring
 - Acquire application credential of your cloud.
 An admin access is required.
-You can use Horizon UI `https://your.openstack.cloud.url/identity/application_credentials/` or via `openstack` cli
+You can use Horizon UI `https://your.openstack.cloud.url/identity/application_credentials/` or via `openstack` CLI
->Warning: If you used Horizon, the secret will be automaticaly generated and shown only once!
+>Warning: If you used Horizon, the secret will be automatically generated and shown only once!
 Make sure to note it down in a secure place i.e. KeyPass
   ```shell
   openstack application credential create my-app-cred --secret <generate-your-app-cred-secret-here> --role <admin or reader>
   ```